 Facilities may worry that a patient population who isn’t smartphone savvy or doesn’t have access to smart devices can’t use ePROs.
 Smartphone adoption is rapidly increasing, with Pew Research showing that 85% of people in the US today own a smartphone.
 However, access to technology is not equal across all communities, which is why it’s important to offer alternative channels for patients to report symptoms.
 For example, patients without a smartphone or access to the internet can opt into interactive voice response (IVR), a short, automated phone call that surveys patients.

 ePROs have been very popular across patient populations, even among elderly patients highlighting that they are ready for more digital tools.
-“We thought that the older population wouldn’t like it or embrace it, but they realize that it’s made their life much easier,” said Beth Page, Director of Compliance at Cancer Specialists of North Florida.
+“We thought that the older population wouldn’t like it or embrace it, but they realize that it’s made their life much easier,” said Beth Page, Chief Operations Officer at Cancer Specialists of North Florida.
 Even caretakers utilize the app to regularly stay in touch with care teams.

 Have we busted your ePROs myths?
 Ready to revolutionize patient care at your practice?
 Contact info@canopycare.us to learn how our platform can standardize care, improve daily workflows, and ultimately, improve patient care.